KingoftheHomeless/in-other-words/README.md

     -- strings into a list, resulting in ([String], ())
   $ runTellList @String
-    -- Run the @State [String]@ effect with initial state -- @inputs@. @evalState@ discards the end state.
+    -- Run the @State [String]@ effect with initial state -- @testInputs@. @evalState@ discards the end state.
   $ evalState testInputs
-    -- interpret the @Ask String@ effect by going through the provided inputs.
+    -- Interpret the @Ask String@ effect by going through the provided inputs -- one by one.
     -- Throw an exception if we go through all the inputs without completing the -- challenge.
   $ runAskActionSimple (do